July is Here: It's Time to Start Cooking

-There is one time you should NOT remove a hornworm and that's when it looks like this:
+There is one time you should NOT remove a hornworm and that's when it looks like this picture below:

 Those little white grains of rice are actually the pupal stage of the small braconid wasp, Cotesia congregatus, which predates hornworms as a parasite.
 When they hatch, they will actually eat the hornworm and go on to lay their eggs on another worm to begin the cycle anew.
 These guys are on our side, so let them do their thing!